stdstring/SourceCodeAnalysis.v2/README.md

 1. **SourceCodeCheckApp.Analyzers.NullCoalescingOperatorAnalyzer** analyzer find all null-coalescing operators.
 All such operators are considered as errors.
 1. **SourceCodeCheckApp.Analyzers.NullConditionalOperatorAnalyzer** analyzer find all null-conditional operators.
 All such operators are considered as errors.
 1. **SourceCodeCheckApp.Analyzers.OutInlineVariableAnalyzer** analyzer find out inline variables.
 All such variables are considered as errors.
+1. **SourceCodeCheckApp.Analyzers.ChainedAssignmentAnalyzer** analyzer find chained assignment expressions.
+All such expressions are considered as errors.